sudeeprp/default-coding/modeling-needs-challenges.md

 - Sales, offers-campaigns: They provide incentive
 - Grocery suppliers: They need information on the stock to deliver
 - Customer Support: When it doesn't work, they handle the call
-- Field engineers: Install, comission, repair, upgrade
+- Field engineers: Install, commission, repair, upgrade

 ## Challenge #3: Customer's Customer

 `Exercise: How can 'counting' help visitors?`

 - Visitors to the store.
 They need to visit.
 They need quick service
 - Grocery suppliers: They need information on the stock to deliver.
 Visitors see a well-stocked store + fresh supplies.
 - Security - incoming + outgoing footfall & bills generated
 - Savings and offers - to visitors when volume is high/low
 - Saves customer time